 Richie’s recordings and original compositions include studio and live sessions with The Dynasounds, Bruno Mikos, The Sounds, The Brass Connection, The Trel-Tones, energy, Ray Jay, The Versa J’s, Party Time, The NuTones, “Honky Heaven,” and again most recently Lenny Gomulka and Chicago Push.

 Richie also revisited the radio airwaves with a polka program on 540am WWCS radio in western Pennsylvania.
 That program was eventually turned over to Matt Wasielewski.

-In addition to radio and live event disc jockeying and parade appearances, Richie is currently performing with The NuTones and touring with Lenny Gomulka and Chicago Push, He continues to promote and contribute to the preservation of polka music as an IPA Director, entertainer, sound man, emcee, and promoter hosting polka dances and festivals.
+In addition to radio and live event disc jockeying and parade appearances, Richie is currently performing with The NuTones and touring with Lenny Gomulka and Chicago Push.
+He continues to promote and contribute to preserving polka music as an IPA Director, entertainer, sound man, emcee, and promoter hosting polka dances and festivals.
 The holidays are also times when he volunteers at various locations performing songs of the season.
 He has donated his time and use of his pa sound equipment, helping to mentor and support young polka musicians in new youth polka bands and the ProAm Jam at various polka conventions.